marcoand75/cpr-vcodex-steroids/README.md

-> **CPR-vCodex is a personal fork of [CrossPoint Reader](https://github.com/crosspoint-reader/crosspoint-reader)**, focused on improving reading consistency, long-term reading habits, and overall reader experience without sacrificing simplicity or performance.
+> **CPR-vCodex Steroids is a personal fork of [CPR-vCodex](https://github.com/franssjz/cpr-vcodex)** (itself a fork of [CrossPoint Reader](https://github.com/crosspoint-reader/crosspoint-reader)), focused on enriching the reading experience with a feature-rich library manager, enhanced visual themes, productivity tools, and deeper device customization — while inheriting all the reading analytics, statistics, and stability work from upstream CPR-vCodex.
 >
-> Instead of only tracking progress, this fork focuses on the full reading journey — consistency, habits, milestones, statistics, customization, and personal reading identity.
->
-> The project adds optional layers such as reading streaks, detailed analytics, achievements, heatmaps, Sync Day tracking, session history, and deeper personalization, while still allowing the interface to remain clean and distraction-free if preferred.
+> Think of it as CPR-vCodex on overdrive: same solid reading foundation, but with a full e-book library browser, cyber-style carousel data panels, e-ink screensaver, contextual book menus, and a collection of quality-of-life improvements designed for daily use on the Xteink X4.

-# CPR-vCodex
+# CPR-vCodex Steroids

 <p align="center">
   <img src="./docs/images/500x100.png" alt="CPR-vCodex logo" width="500" />